Frequently Asked Questions

 CNote is not a traditional savings account.
 A savings account is held by banks and depository institutions which are eligible for FDIC insurance.
 CNote is an alternative savings product, that shares many characteristics with a savings account or CD, with some important differences

 Return.
-Most traditional savings accounts offered by big banks pay around 0.08% or less.
-CNote pays up to 2.5%.
+Most traditional savings accounts offered by big banks pay around 0.09% or less.
+CNote pays 2.75% or more.

 Fees.
 Many banks have complicated fee schedules.
 CNote has no fees.
 That’s right, we never charge any fees.